 - Your medical concerns have created large debt.
 Your condition has not fully stabilized, which may mean the full extent of the medical bills is not yet known.

-Solutions for debt relief can be simple and straight forward.
-Some solutions require you to meet a set of qualifications.
-Other debt solution methods give you flexibility.
+Debt solution options for much needed relief can be simple and straight forward.
+Some debt relief solutions require you to meet a set of qualifications.
+Other debt options methods give you flexibility.
 There are non-confrontational approaches, and ways to get out of debt quicker that require more of your personal participation.
-Our website provides detailed information and resources for evaluating and assisting you with all of the above debt solutions.
+Our website provides detailed information and resources for evaluating and assisting you with all of the above debt solution options.